 Previously, what topics has your work focused on?

 I was all about portraits, especially character portraits, and documenting the skateboarding culture.
 Looking at an expressive and natural picture makes me feel something intense and profound.
 The authentic insight people give into their souls during a shooting fulfills me with peace and fortune.

 I started asking people on the street if they are down for shooting; I was so nervous!
 But that’s when I began to see progress.
 I invested all my time into understanding light, making people comfortable and all that comes with it.
 Film photography also got me, and I bought a medium format camera that I straight felt in love with.

-Tell us about your experience in Osa, and then, how this place inspired you.
+Could you tell us about your experience in Osa, and then how this place inspired you?

 When I arrived in the jungle, I suddenly had no more left of the environment that I was used to capturing.
 Coming from capturing people, I was forced to capture nature or animals.
 In the first weeks, I didn’t take a single picture cause the motivation I usually had was gone.
 I guess that was because the environment suddenly changed.

 But I felt empty without any project, without any taken picture.
 So I needed to take my camera with its super-crappy equipment for landscape or wildlife photography and still tried to figure out something.